Back to Destinations Page

 On the outer edges to the east lies World’s End, the world's third largest coral reef where visibility can stretch to over a hundred feet.
 This also happens to be the spot where Captain Jack Sparrow was marooned with only his rum, and we suggest you do exactly that!

-We’ll continue on your Caribbean sailing vacation south to Union Island.
+We’ll continue sailing south to Union Island.
 This little hub in the Grenadines offers a vibrant town of endless activities and remarkable anchorage in Clifton Harbour.

 Enjoy a meal out and have a walk around this bustling little island.
 If you want to take it a bit further, put on your hiking boots or your strongest sandals and take a hike up the dramatic 304 meter Mount Taboi.
 Once you’re finally at the tallest point on Union Island, you can bask in the panoramic views of the Caribbean!

 Clifton Harbour features a man-made island called Happy Island.
-This unique spot hosts a lively bar to sit on the reef with a drink and relish while the kiteboarders put on a show!
+This unique spot hosts a lively bar to sit on the reef with a drink and relish while the kiteboarders put on a show – you won’t want to miss this on your sailing charter!
 If you’re lucky you can listen to the crazy stories of Janti, the man who built his dream with conch shells on this Happy Island.

-If you’re interested in scuba diving – Clifton Harbour has plenty of local dive shops we can help set you up with.
+If you’re interested in scuba diving – Clifton Harbour has plenty of local dive shops we can help set you up with during your charter.

 Explore Union Island even more by anchoring in another marvelous anchorage called Chatham Bay.
 On the leeside of the island, this large well protected anchorage is a place to enjoy boat life and tranquility.
 For kiteboarders and windsurfers, Frigate Island is also an option with beautiful flat water and less boats.